cremelies/cremelies/readme.md

    ***___🔥 Hello, name's Cremelies.___***

 <h5 align="center">
-》I really like Idols and RPGMAKER games & tend to love vtubers(hi holotown).
-I'm a big fan of Sachi and Nimi Nightmare and may act like them.
-My interests are... pretty much anything, just ask ^p^
+》I really like Idols and RPGMAKER games!
+I'm also a big fan of vtubers and umamusume in general.
+I may act like Nimi Nightmare or Sachi sometimes.

+  V V V V V V V V V V V

 》Check links, ok? ok.

 <h5 align="center">

-》I care A LOT... if we ever become friends, please be a little ready for how annoying i might be sometimes.
-Keep in mind that I'm not one to change minds easily.
-If you're making me uncomfortable or making me feel unsafe it'll be VERY visible.
+》I care A LOT for my friends and family, so if we ever get along... you might want to be ready for how annoying I might be when it comes to health! '^w^

-(" 'w')

 <img width="1500" height="350" alt="image" src="https://github.com/user-attachments/assets/f0453467-c03e-4c9a-84e7-d08696e2f1d5" />